mubarak27/mubarak/README.md

 # mubarak
-hello mubarak how are you. are you fine.
+hello mubarak how are you?
+Are you fine.
+I am fine.